beringresearch/ivis/docs/comparisons.rst

 .. image:: _static/comparisons_moons.png

-Using defualt parameters, we can see that ivis succesfully captures both the general structure of each half-moon, as well as their relative positions to one another.
+Using default parameters, we can see that ivis succesfully captures both the general structure of each half-moon, as well as their relative positions to one another.
 Both UMAP and t-SNE appear to introduce spurious clusters and global relationships between the half-moons appear